leahfilkin-myob/RefactoringKata/challenges-to-solve/challenge-hive.md

 The backend needs to be done in Java or C#.
 While you may have some frontend skills we've decided you cannot change the contract set in the front end.
 Because we are a startup and looking for future funding we want you to implement the rules of the game in iterations.
 We can't afford a Business Analyst so you are going to have to figure out what the appropriate slices are to deliver.

-While we are a startup, we've learned through painful past experience that poorly written code while easy to write upfront costs us money down the road!
-Quality is important to us, we want quality code.
+While we are a startup, we've learned through painful past experience that poorly written code while easy to write upfront costs us money down the road.
+We want quality code from you!

 If you haven't played the game before we recommend you first get used to playing it manually.
 We have a physical copy of the game in each MYOB office.